Deer Management at Butler Tract

 Who are the bow hunters that the University has permitted to hunt on Butler Tract?

-Only one hunter will be on site at any time.
-He will hunt from an elevated tree stand in a wooded portion of the property, at least 20 yards away from any trail, street or walkway.
+Only one hunter is on site at any time, hunting from an elevated tree stand in a wooded portion of the property, at least 20 yards away from any trail, street or walkway.
 Hunters may only use bows and may only shoot at deer that are just below them.
-They will not shoot across fields.
-They will cover the deer and will return after dark to remove them.
+They are not allowed to shoot across fields.
+Deer are covered and removed after dark.

 How can I be confident that hunters will not pose a threat to people or pets?

-The hunters have been monitoring the area for a several weeks and are familiar with the peak times and sections of Butler where children, adults, and pets walk and play.
-The hunter will be in an elevated tree stand in a wooded area at least 20 yards away from walkways and pathways.
+The hunters monitor the area for a several weeks before hunting and are familiar with the peak times and sections of Butler where children, adults, and pets walk and play.
+The hunters are in an elevated tree stand in a wooded area at least 20 yards away from walkways and pathways.

-These hunters have been culling deer from public parks and private properties in Princeton and throughout Mercer County for many years.
+These hunters have been culling deer from public parks and private properties in Princeton and throughout Mercer County for many years, including Butler Tract the previous four years.
 It is rare that anyone even notices them, and there have not been any incidents that have endangered people or pets while the hunters were present.

 Princeton University Office of Environmental Health and Safety and Department of Public Safety have interviewed the hunters and reviewed and approved of their plans.